Ivan951236/PVZ-Roguelike/README.md

 ```

 ## Custom Themes
 The application supports custom themes stored in the JAR Library's `PepperMintThemes` directory.
-Themes can be packaged as `.pmt` files (tar.xz archives) and may be signed with OpenPGP for security.
+Themes can be packaged as `.pmt` files (tar.xz archives) and may be signed with OpenPGP for security

 Which the intended structure should be: